openeemeter/caltrack/docs/data-sources/v1.0/README.md

   </tr>
   <tr>
     <td>Premise ID</td>
-    <td>(Optional) This typically corresponds to a unique premise can can be necessary for combining multiple usage records into a single premise-level record in the event that households have multiple meters for one fuel type, or usage IDs change when the same customer enters into a new service agreement with the utility</td>
+    <td>(Optional) This typically corresponds to a unique premise can be necessary for combining multiple usage records into a single premise-level record in the event that households have multiple meters for one fuel type, or usage IDs change when the same customer enters into a new service agreement with the utility</td>
   </tr>
 </table>

 ## Weather

-Both actual observed weather data and normal year weather data are used in the Caltrack analysis.
+Both actual observed weather data and normal year weather data are used in the CalTRACK analysis.
 The appropriate observed weather and normal year weather for each project are determined using the site’s ZIP code, which is mapped to weather stations using [the mapping file](https://github.com/impactlab/caltrack/tree/master/resources/weather), which has five fields for each ZIP code in California:

 <table>
   <tr>